 - Inflammation is necessary to fight infection and heal and repair.
 Too much is very damaging and is the root cause of most chronic illnesses.
 Inflammation can be induced by stress, trauma, toxins, allergies, adverse food reactions, infection, nutritional excess or deficiency, and sleep deprivation.

-- Make sure you get regular dental checkups, eat less inflammatory foods such as saturated fats, meat, dairy, eliminate trans fats and hydrogenated oils.
+- Make sure you get regular dental checkups.
+Eat less inflammatory foods such as saturated fats, meat and dairy.
+Try to eliminate trans fats and hydrogenated oils.

-- Eat organic as much as possible, drink clean, filtered water, use chemical free natural personal care and cleaning products, eat more anti-inflammatory food such as fish, olive, avocado, nuts, seed and any of their oils and heal your gut and treat infection.
+- Eat organic as much as possible and drink clean filtered water.
+Use chemical free natural personal care and cleaning products.
+Eat more anti-inflammatory food such as fish, olive, avocado, nuts and seed.
+Moreover, any of their oils heal the gut and treat infection.

 - Sugar depletes its own mineral reserves to be processed in the body.
-The body needs chromium, manganese, cobalt, copper, zinc, and magnesium to digest sugar and these minerals have been stripped from the sugar during the refining process.
+The body needs chromium, manganese, cobalt, copper, zinc, and magnesium to digest sugar.
+These minerals have been stripped from the sugar during the refining process.

 - Sugar can suppress the immune system and it can cause overgrowth of yeast and harmful gut microbes.

-- There is no problem having fruit that has sugar in it because, fruit has some fiber, phytonutrients, antioxidants, vitamins, and minerals that are good for your gut and immune system.
+- There is no problem having fruit that has sugar in it because, fruit has some fiber, phytonutrients, antioxidants and vitamins.
+In addition, minerals that are good for your gut and immune system.
 Just be sure to limit the amount and eat low glycemic fruit if you have blood sugar issues.

-While these may not sound very sexy or cutting edge, they are tried and true and will optimize your immune system as well as your overall health.
+While these may not sound very sexy or cutting edge, they are tried and true.
+Furthermore, they will optimize your immune system as well as your overall health.
 For a deeper understanding of how to Care4U, sign up for the Care4UCourses to get the assessments, education, strategies, resources, and supplements at a discount so you can optimize your health and wellbeing and live younger and healthier.